 Producer/ Mixer/ Artist

-Clients include: Taylor Swift, U2, R.E.M, Snow Patrol, Two Door Cinema Club, Neil Diamond
+Clients include: Taylor Swift, U2, R.E.M, Snow Patrol, Two Door Cinema Club, Neil Diamond, Catfish and the Bottlemen

 It is fair to say that Jacknife Lee has become one of the most sought after and highly influential producers currently at work.
 Lee’s career has encompassed work with some of the biggest and most influential artists on both sides of the Atlantic in the shape of The Killers latest UK and US Number 1 album “Wonderful and Wonderful”, U2‘s “Songs of Innocence” and Snow Patrol‘s latest studio album “Wilderness”.
 Not forgetting his work with the likes of Taylor Swift, R.E.M, Kasabian, Robbie Williams and Neil Diamond.
 His work on U2’s “How To Dismantle An Atom Bomb” saw him collect two Grammy Awards in 2006 as well as Producer of the Year at the UK MMF Awards.
 He was also again Grammy nominated in 2013 for his work on Swift’s multi-million selling album “Red.”